jovitalukasik/jovitalukasik.github.io/_pages/about.md

 News
 ---
 * 07/2023 Our paper [An Evaluation of Zero-Cost Proxies - from Neural Architecture Performance to Model Robustness](https://arxiv.org/pdf/2307.09365.pdf) was accepted at GCPR 2023
-* 07/2023 I successfully defended my PhD thesis with the title **Topology Learning for Prediction, Generation, and Robustness in Neural Architecture Seach**
+* 07/2023 I successfully defended my Ph.D. thesis with the title **[Topology Learning for Prediction, Generation, and Robustness in Neural Architecture Search](https://madoc.bib.uni-mannheim.de/64915/1/dissertation_Lukasik.pdf)**
-* 04/2023 I started as a researcher at the University of Siegen in the Group of Prof. Dr. Michael Moeller
+* 04/2023 I started as a PostDoc at the University of Siegen in the Group of [Prof. Dr. Michael Moeller](https://sites.google.com/site/michaelmoellermath/)
 * 01/2023 Our paper [Neural Architecture Design and Robustness: A Dataset](https://steffen-jung.github.io/robustness/Robustness_Dataset_ICLR23_2023Jan23.pdf) was accepted at ICLR 2023
 * 09/2022 Our paper [Learning Where to Look - Generative NAS is Surprisingly Efficient](https://www.ecva.net/papers/eccv_2022/papers_ECCV/html/6011_ECCV_2022_paper.php) was accepted at ECCV 2022